 Using Experience Engineering

-Most agents don’t naturally turn to these customer service skills in difficult conversations.
+Most agents don’t naturally turn to these customer experience skills in difficult conversations.
 They instead rely on politeness to try and make a customer happy.

 To start using experience engineering takes preparation.
 Think of common scenarios that result in unhappy customers or high effort situations.
 Brainstorm with other employees how you can use customer advocacy, positive language and anchoring to address the question or complaint.